 Probably one of the most memorable things that I saw while in college happened during my senior year.
 It was the beginning of the school year when I saw a crowd at the fountain near the center of campus.
-On a stage was a preacher who was talking to the crowd that was gathered.
+On a small stage was a preacher who was talking to the crowd that had gathered.
 As I was walking by, I noticed that the crowd was getting very rowdy.
-It was at this time that I noticed that the crowd was screaming and booing at the preacher.
-Then what happened next shocked me.
-A young man jumped up on the stage and began yelling a question.
+It was at this time that I could hear the crowd screaming and booing.
+A young man then jumped up on the stage and began yelling a question.
 “What about Lot?
 What about Lot and his daughters?”
 He then said something about the Bible condoning it.

 When Sodom and Gomorrah were destroyed (19:1-29), Lot and his daughters fled to the mountains (19:30).
 While in the mountains Lot’s daughters became desperate to have children.
 In the Ancient Middle East, having children to preserve the family line was very important in society.
 Since it was only Lot and his daughters living in the mountains at that time, the daughters did the unthinkable.
 They got their father drunk and had an incestuous relationship with him and each had a son because of it.